ACoAs UNDER – Trusting & the Brain (Part 3)

 PREVIOUS: OVER-Trusting (#2)

-SO the lack of trust rests in ourself, by not using our intuition, observation, experience…. which causes a general sense of unease toward someone or something, but without proof (yet) — WHEN :
+🏴 MISTRUST = Suspicion — the lack of trust rests in us, by not following our intuition, observation, experience….
+This shows up as feeling a general sense of unease about someone or something, but without proof (yet) WHEN :

-• OR: a person or situation seem questionable, but you intuition is picking up a hint from their words, action or manner
+• OR: a person or situation really does seem questionable, because your intuition is picking up a hint from their words, action or manner

-• OR: there’s actually no reason to be suspicious, so your mistrust is not deserved (paranoia)
+• OR: there’s actually no reason to be suspicious, but your mistrust is not deserved (paranoia)

-🏴☠️ DISTRUST = Certainty, SO the lack of trust rests in ‘them
+🏴☠️ DISTRUST = Certainty — the lack of trust rests in ‘them’, WHEN :

-• when you have good reason to not trust someone based on your experiences with them, usually more than once
+• you have good reason to not trust someone based on your many experiences with them, not just once

-• are given reliable information about someone or something which lets you know they’re not safe / trustworthy
+• you’re given reliable information about someone or something which lets you know they’re not safe / trustworthy

-The way we think & react emotionally to how others behave – not paranoideven necessarily toward us – has a direct impact on our lack of trust (our Ts – CDs and Es – FoA).
+The way we think & react emotionally to how others behave – not even necessarily toward us – has a direct impact on our lack of trust (our Ts – CDs and Es – FoA).paranoid This is usually based on all our disappointing & painful relationships with unsafe adults in the past, mainly those with our parents.

-This can easily lead to a subtle, underlying paranoia that colors everything.
-What’s necessary for mental health & peace of mind is to see & understand who people are individually, & not lump them together as all bad or unsafe.
+Those experiences can easily lead to a subtle, underlying paranoia that colors everything.
+Going forward, what’s necessary for mental health & peace of mind is to see & understand who people are individually, not lumping them together as all bad or unsafe.

-• are simply not interested in us – nothing personal – we’re just not a good fit, or they’re caught up in their own little world
+• are simply not interested in us.
+It’s nothing personal – we’re just not a good fit, or they’re caught up in their own world

 • really are insensitive, mean or otherwise unavailable, which hurts

-• are just taking care of themselves instead of focusing on us – at the moment – it feels like they’re turning their back, because we’re expecting them to be the good Inner Parent as our comforter & companion
+• are just taking care of themselves instead of focusing on us – at the moment – This may feel like they’re turning their back, because we’re expecting them to be the good Inner Parent for us – as comfort & companionship

 🔶 WHY ACoAs DON’T TRUST

-In spite of the fact that we were raised by untrustworthy people & we still long to be taken care of, as adults WE —
+Because we were raised by untrustworthy people, as adults we’re still longing to be taken care of by someone else.
+So WE —

 — continue to cling to people, places & situations (PPT) which do not have to the inherent capacity to provide even our most basic human needs, much less compensate for all we missed out on in childhood.
 The combined of old & new deprivation adds up, which can be deadly for us & to those around us.

-When this core button is pushed we may use familiar character defects:
+When our core abandonment button is pushed we may resort to using familiar character defects: freaked out

 • withdraw, sulk, withhold • be paranoid & accusatory

-• get controlling & micromanage • be clingy & desperatefreaked out
+• get controlling & micromanage • be clingy & desperate

-AND when our anxiety reaches a level of hysteria. we can’t stop ourselves from making a painful situation worse, setting others up to fight with or withdraw from us, increasing our sense of loss & mistrust.
+AND when our anxiety reaches the level of hysteria, we can’t stop ourself from making a painful situation worse, setting others up to fight with or withdraw from us, increasing our sense of loss & mistrust.

 b.
 Self-Hate – As a result of original abandonment, WE:

-• can’t identify most our needs (even the basic, normal human ones) much less havwrongEllie the right to get them met
+• can’t identify most our needs (even the basic, normal human ones) much less have the right to get them met

 • are convinced we don’t deserve to be treated well, so don’t notice or reject anyone who is actually capable of being kind